Top 8 data warehouses and best picks for a modern data stack

 Previously known as Microsoft Azure SQL Data Warehouse, Azure Synapse Analytics is Microsoft’s version of the data warehouse.
 This cloud data warehouse is well suited for organizations looking for an easy on-ramp into cloud data warehouse solutions, thanks to its intuitive integration with Microsoft SQL server.

-Some its key differentiators include Dynamic Data Masking (DDM), which adds a layer of security by masking sensitive data to non-privileged users.
+Some of its key differentiators include Dynamic Data Masking (DDM), which adds a layer of security by masking sensitive data to non-privileged users.
 In terms of product features, on top of the enterprise data warehousing, Azure Synapse Analytics offers a unified analytics platform, choice of language to query data, and end-to-end data monitoring.

 One thing to note is that Azure Synapse Analytics is a great data warehousing choice if you’re already using the Microsoft suite of business tools.
 However, it doesn’t integrate as well with external tools as other data warehousing solutions do.